 3. WHO NEEDS BOTOX?
 SKIN

 Sallow, puffy, or red skin?
 Check, Check, and Check.

 It’s not nice to abuse your liver.
 Drug and alcohol use is tough on the organ that filters and processes the blood as it circulates through the body.
 Also, alcohol depletes nutrition and electrolytes and steals good hydration from the body.
 Broken blood vessels, rosacea, red spots, wrinkles, puffiness, and dryness, are only a few of the maladies substance use can cause.

 If you want to put the glow back in your sober skin, start with the inside (and the obvious).
-Health is wealth for beautiful skin and although a facial helps with enlarged pores and puffy eyes, there is no substitute for clean living.
-Avoid caffeine, processed foods, and sugar.
-Exercise, lots of water and sleep helps your skin.
-Add a cocktail of Vitamins A and C, Calcium, and fish oil or flaxseed oil, and you can see the difference with those bright and shining eyes you now have.
+Health is wealth for beautiful skin, and although a facial helps with enlarged pores and puffy eyes, there is no substitute for clean living.
+Avoid caffeine and processed foods or sugar.
+Instead, exercise for fun, drink lots of water, and get eight hours of sleep.
+Add a “cocktail” of Vitamins A and C, Calcium, and fish oil or flaxseed oil, and you can see the difference with those bright and shining eyes you now have.
 Sobriety makes you beautiful.

-A lot of what I have described about drug and alcohol consumption is not rocket science, but it is health science.
-When we are actively using, we tend to forget the simple rules of good health and beauty.
-It is a beautiful sight when someone has quit drinking/using and their hair has grown back, their eyes are bright, skin is glowing, and they feel good.
+Much of what I have described about drug and alcohol use is not rocket science, but it is health science.
+Unfortunately, when actively using, we tend to forget the simple rules of good health and beauty.
+It is beautiful when someone has quit drinking or using, and their hair has grown back, their eyes are bright, their skin is glowing, and they feel good.
 Look in the mirror and see for yourself.
 Who needs Botox?
 Sobriety makes you healthier and more attractive inside and out – naturally.